gabrielepompa88/IT-For-Business-And-Finance-2019-20/Personal_Notes/README.md

-This directory is used to store your notes.
+This directory (**Personal_Notes**) has been created to store your notes, experiments and whatever is yours and and was not originally in the [IT-For-Business-And-Finance-2019-20](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) repository.

-For example: save here the Notebooks that you modify in class.
+Save here the Notebooks, Spyder code, notes that you create/modify in class.

+**WARNING** whatever you create in the _IT-For-Business-And-Finance-2019-20_ and is NOT put here will be lost any time you sync your local repository.